rozeridilar/LearningReactNative/README.md

 Question: How can I put friends list as a parameter in the listscreen const, rather than a inner variable?

 ## #4 Building Reusable Components
-Component with Image and Text
+Functional Based Component with Image and Texts.
 ```javascript
 const ImageDetail = ({ imageScore, title, imageSource }) => {
   return (